 NOTE: Steps 3 and 3.5 together may occur at any point in this flow between Step 0 and Step 4.

-Step 4: The access token obtained in Step 3 is provided to the MCPTT server in a SIP Publish message.
+Step 4: The access token obtained in Step 3 is provided to the MCPTT server in a SIP REGISTER message.
 The MCPTT application validates the access token.
 If the MCPTT user is authorized for MCPTT services, then the MCPTT server binds the user associated with the access token with the SIP session URI and IMPU.

 The MCPTT server responds by providing the MCPTT user its service authorization profile.